CyberSource/cybersource-plugins-commercetools/docs/AWS-Serverless-Deployment.md

 ## <a name="ServerlessFrameworkServices"></a>Serverless Framework Services

 The Serverless Framework is a command-line tool that uses easy and approachable YAML syntax to deploy your code.
-A service is configured via a `serverless.yml` file where you define your functions, the events that trigger them, and the AWS resources to deploy.
+A service is configured via `serverless.yml` file where you define your functions, the events that trigger them, and the AWS resources to deploy.
 Each service configuration is managed in the serverless.yml file.

 The main responsibilities of this file are:

 - Declare a serverless service
 - Define the cloud provider where the service will be deployed
 - Define one or more functions
 - Define the events that trigger each function (e.g. HTTP requests)
 - Define a set of AWS resources to create